 Headquarters in Amsterdam

-LeaseWeb was founded in 1997 by Con Zwinkels and Laurens Rosenthal in the “prehistoric age when people were still using dial-up internet.”
-Much has changed since then, not least the company’s size: LeaseWeb now incorporates 57 points of presence and 36 Internet Exchanges worldwide.
+LeaseWeb was founded in 1997 by two former pilots Con Zwinkels and Laurens Rosenthal in the “prehistoric age when people were still using dial-up internet.”
+Much has changed since then, not least the company’s size: it operates eight datacenters while incorporating 57 points of presence and 36 Internet Exchanges worldwide.

 Why LeaseWeb loves startups